-An overview table shows the general picture outlining the current status of each MW in relation to the operational tools.
+An overview table shows the general picture outlining the current status of each MW in relation to the currently existing operational tools in our scope.
+The actual operational tools might change though in the future.

-Outgoing from that, we conclude a requirement list of our suggestions to each MW provider, so that sites running only this specific MW stack will still be able to make full use of all relevant operational tool features and therefore be fully integrated.
-Requirements can also steem from a more general interoperability point of view.
+Based on this table we gather a requirement list of our suggestions to each MW provider, so that sites running only this specific MW stack will still be able to make full use of all relevant operational tools features to be fully integrated in the EGI infrastructure.
+Requirements can also stem from a more general interoperability point of view.

-For completeness we also include a section touching the level of interoperation level between the operational stacks, since this will get more important in the future when sites start to support several middleware stacks in parallel.
+For completeness we also include a section describing the level of interoperation level between the different MW stacks, since this will get more important in the future when sites want to support several operational/middleware stacks in parallel, or for the interoperability of sites running different MW stacks.

-Additionally this document will try to give an overview of the status of operational procedures and policies needed for the integration of new resources.
+Additionally, this document will give an overview of the status of operational procedures and policies needed for the integration of new resources and conclude with some future plans.